What Does It Really Mean to Have Faith?

 I don’t know if I can chalk this up to the workings of supernatural forces, nor if I can make any grand pronouncements about how it might work out for other people in other circumstances.
 I can only say that, from my little corner of the universe, seeing love in every situation is the most accurate way to interpret my experience.

-Looking back and realising how things do work out even when I thought they wouldn’t, gives me the strength to confront the challenges and difficulties that continue to come my way.
+Looking back and realizing how things do work out even when I thought they wouldn’t, gives me the strength to confront the challenges and difficulties that continue to come my way.
 It’s in this sense that I live in faith.

-Choice and grace in equal measure
+Choice and Grace in Equal Measure

 The question is whether this attitude is chosen or given.
 Is it something I’ve earned or something I’ve received?